MrBad/sql_backup/README.md

 	and put a line like this into crontab
 		### backup the sql database ###
 		12 03 * * *  /usr/bin/php /root/sql_backup.php

+		and on other server just rsync the dir from other cron